This is Mine

 There comes a moment on the path of becoming when you stop waiting for permission.

-A moment when you stand with both feet planted in the truth of who you are—and without needing to defend it, explain it, or justify it—you choose it.
+A moment when you stand with both feet planted in the truth of who you are — and without needing to defend it, explain it, or justify it — you choose it.

 You choose you.

-Not because it’s easy.
-Not because it won’t disrupt the constellations of old roles and agreements.
-Not because everyone will clap politely in approval.
+Not because it won’t shift the constellations of old roles and agreements.

 But because it is yours.